mitmedialab/prg-raise-playground/extensions/README.md

     someMenu: {

       /**
-       * Extract the values return from the method previously used to populate the 'items' array.
+       * Extract the values returned from the method previously used to populate the 'items' array.
        * The contents of 'items' will be validated against the corresponding 'options' array within the new block definition.
        * If the items array was already implemented as an array, you can leave it as-is.
        */
       items: [{ text: "0", value: 0 }, { text: "1", value: 1 }],
       /**
        * NOTE: If you do not want an items array to be checked (or if it cannot, say if the menu was 'dynamic'),
-       * you can set items field to 'undefined' or an empty array ('[]'), or delete the menu item altogether.
+       * you can set the items field to 'undefined' or an empty array ('[]'), or delete the menu item altogether.
-       * This will simply mean that the menu values won't validated automatically,
+       * This will simply mean that the menu values won't be validated automatically,
-       * so you must work to make sure the 'options' provided by your new block match the old block it recreates.
+       * so you must manually work to make sure the 'options' provided by your new block match the old block it recreates.
        */

       acceptReporters: false,